woAIxuexiSR/dynamic-neural-radiosity/readme.md

 ## Run

+Note: The FXAA used in paper is not implemented in this project, where you can find here: https://github.com/mattdesl/glsl-fxaa.git.

 * train a model: `python train.py [-c config.json] [-m pre_trained_model]`
 * test ui: `python test.py [-c config.json] [-m pre_trained_model]`
 * render an image: